JGrubb/ignoredbydinosaurs.com/_posts/2009-10-14-chapter-6b-the-laymans-introduction-to-database-migrations-in-ruby-on-rails.md

 layout: post
 title: Chapter 6b - the layman's introduction to database migrations in Ruby on Rails
 created: 1255569570
+meta_desc: An introduction to database migrations in Rails.
+What they are, why they are effing amazing, and why anyone should care.
 ---
 This is not for programmers.
 This is for myself, because when I first started poking at Rails 6 months ago, I didn't have any idea why I needed to edit a migration file, much less what a migration was, except that it must have something to do with a database.
 I only knew that because of the command